kinjal52/SocialNFT-Engagement/README.md

 | **Storage**   | MongoDB (Comments, Likes) / IPFS (Decentralized Storage) |

 System Flow
-  •	User connects wallet (MetaMask, WalletConnect, etc.).
+1. User connects wallet (MetaMask, WalletConnect).
-  •	User posts a comment under an NFT.
+2. User posts a comment under an NFT.
-  •	Backend verifies wallet authentication and stores the comment in MongoDB.
+3. Backend verifies wallet authentication and stores comment in MongoDB.
-  •	Other users can like, reply, or report comments.
+4. Other users can **like, reply, or report** comments.
-  •	NFT creator can respond to buyer questions directly in the comment section.
+5. NFT creator can **respond to buyer questions** directly.
-  •	Moderation tools allow NFT owners to manage discussions.
+6. **Moderation tools** allow NFT owners to manage discussions.

 ---